eloisebarrow/graphql-tutorial/README.md

 #### Front End
 - React
-- Apollo (a GraphQL client that parses GraphQL, which isn't JS, and connect with React)
+- Apollo (a GraphQL client that parses GraphQL, which isn't JS, and allows us to connecct with React)
     - apollo-boost
     - apollo-react